Onemind-Services-LLC/cloudmydc-docs/docs/ApplicationSetting/SSL/Self-Signed Custom SSL.md

 You also have the possibility to create your self-signed certificate using the [Elastic VPS](https://cloudmydc.com/) server.
 For that you need to:

 - create an environment with Elastic VPS inside
-- connect to it in a preferred way (using [Public IP](https://cloudmydc.com/) or via [SSH Gateway](https://cloudmydc.com/))
+- connect to it in a preferred way (using [public IP](http://localhost:3000/docs/ApplicationSetting/External%20Access%20To%20Applications/Public%20IP) or via [SSH Gateway](http://localhost:3000/docs/Deployment%20Tools/SSH/SSH%20Overview))
 - access the OpenSSL shell with the corresponding **_openssl_** command
 - create a self-signed certificate following the [Linux/MacOS/FreeBSD](https://cloudmydc.com/) section of this guide (the only difference is all the commands should be executed without the **_openssl_** word at their beginning, as you are already inside the OpenSSL shell)

-Once the generation process is finished, you need to download the created certificate files (e.g. via [Configuration File Manager](https://cloudmydc.com/)) to apply them to the necessary environment afterward.
+Once the generation process is finished, you need to download the created certificate files (e.g. via [configuration file manager](http://localhost:3000/docs/ApplicationSetting/Configuration%20File%20Manager)) to apply them to the necessary environment afterward.

 ## Attach Certificates